Transforming the End-to-End EF Customer Experience

 3. Gain a deeper understanding of the needs of kids and parents when booking online.

-In research, I set aside all of our technical and political constraints and asked simply: when the student is ready to book, what does she want to do first?
+For the booking flow research, I set aside all of our technical and political constraints and asked simply: when a student is ready to book, what does she actually want to do first?

 Here’s what I did: